maxconway/fbar/README.md

 These functions wrap common workflows.
 They parse and evaluate models all in one go.

--   `find_fluxes_df` Given a metabolic model as a data frame, return a new data frame with fluxes.
+-   `find_fluxes_df` - Given a metabolic model as a data frame, return a new data frame with fluxes.
 For simple FBA, this is what you want.
--   `find_flux_varability_df` Given a metabolic model as a data frame, return a new data frame with fluxes and variability.
+-   `find_flux_varability_df` - Given a metabolic model as a data frame, return a new data frame with fluxes and variability.

 #### Parsing and conversion

 These functions convert metabolic models between different formats.

+-   `reactiontbl_to_expanded` - Convert a reaction table to an expanded, intermediate, format.
+-   `expanded_to_gurobi`, `expanded_to_glpk` and `expanded_to_ROI` - Convert a metabolic model in expanded format to the input format for a linear programming library.
--   `reactiontbl_to_gurobi` Convert a reaction table data frame to gurobi format.
+-   `reactiontbl_to_gurobi` - Convert a reaction table data frame to gurobi format.
 This is shorthand for `reactiontbl_to_expanded` followed by `expanded_to_gurobi`.
--   `reactiontbl_to_expanded` Convert a reaction table to an expanded, intermediate, format.
--   `expanded_to_gurobi` Convert a metabolic model in expanded format to a gurobi problem.

 #### Gene set processing

 These functions process gene protein reaction mappings.

--   `gene_eval` Evaluate gene sets in the context of particular gene presence levels.
+-   `gene_eval` - Evaluate gene sets in the context of particular gene presence levels.
--   `gene_associate` Apply gene presence levels to a metabolic model.
+-   `gene_associate` - Apply gene presence levels to a metabolic model.

 Notes and FAQs
 --------------